LukeShortCloud/rootpages/markdown/virtualization.md

 ## Hardware Virtualization - Xen

-Xen is a free and open source software published under the GNU General Public License (GPL).
+Xen is a free and open source software hypervisor under the GNU General Public License (GPL).
 It was originally designed to be a competitor of VMWare.
 It is currently owned by Citrix and offers a paid support package for it's virtual machine hypervisor/manager XenServer.
-[1]
+[1] By itself it can be used as a basic hypervisor, similar to QEMU.
+It can also be used with QEMU to provide accelerated hardware virtualization.

 Source:

 1. "Xen Definition."
 TechTarget.
 March, 2009.
 Accessed December 18, 2016. http://searchservervirtualization.techtarget.com/definition/Xen

 ### Hardware Virtualization - Xen - Nested Virtualization

-Since Xen 4.4, nested virtualization has been supported by default.
-It needs to be configured in the guest virtual machine using "nestedhvm."
-The "hap" feature also needs to be enabled for better performance and stability.
+Since Xen 4.4, experimental support was added for nested virtualization.
+A few settings need to be added to the Xen virtual machine's file, typically located in the "/etc/xen/" directory.
+Turn "nestedhvm" on for nested virtualization support.
+The "hap" feature also needs to be enabled for faster performance.
 Lastly, the CPU's ID needs to be modified to hide the original virtualization ID.

 ```
     nestedhvm=1
     hap=1
     cpuid = ['0x1:ecx=0xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx']
 ```

 [1]

 Source:

 1. "Nested Virtualization in Xen."
 Xen Project Wiki.
-December 13, 2016.
-Accessed December 18, 2016. https://wiki.xenproject.org/wiki/Nested_Virtualization_in_Xen
+November 2, 2017.
+Accessed December 22, 2017. https://wiki.xenproject.org/wiki/Nested_Virtualization_in_Xen

 # Software Virtualization